 We will use your feedback, along with feedback from our Advisory Task Force and the technical design charrette group, to recommend a preferred alternative to City Council.
 The preferred alternative is planned to be fully designed by 2020.

 In 2016, you helped us to complete the Waterfront At-Grade Crossings Alternatives Analysis.
-This effort began the City’s process to design the Edmonds Street Waterfront Connector, a single-lane overpass that will connect pedestrians and emergency vehicles from Edmonds Street to the waterfront and Brackett’s Landing North parking lot.
+This effort began the City’s process to design the Edmonds Street Waterfront Connector, a single-lane overpass that will connect pedestrians, bicyclists and emergency vehicles from Edmonds Street to the waterfront and Brackett’s Landing North parking lot.

-The Waterfront Connector will be a long-term solution to street-level crossing conflicts, allowing pedestrians and emergency vehicles safe, continuous access to the waterfront.
+The Connector will be a long-term solution to street-level railroad crossing conflicts allowing emergency vehicles, pedestrians, and bicyclists safe and direct access to the waterfront.